Skip to content

 Learn about proper flag etiquette and proudly showcase the American flag in time for this 4th of July.
 Discover guidelines for respectful flag display and show your patriotic spirit.

-Flying the flag: The American flag should be hoisted briskly and lowered ceremoniously.
-It should be flown from sunrise to sunset, but if displayed at night, it should be properly illuminated.
+The American flag should be hoisted briskly and lowered ceremoniously.
+It should be flown from sunrise to sunset.
+If displayed at night, it must be properly illuminated.

-Handling with care: The flag should never touch the ground or be used as clothing, drapery, a superhero cape or any form of decoration.
-When not in use, it should be neatly folded and stored properly.
+The flag should never touch the ground or be used as clothing, drapery, or decoration (including superhero capes!).
+When not in use, it should be neatly folded and stored respectfully.

-Respectful decorum: During the raising or lowering of the flag or when the national anthem is played, it is customary to stand facing the flag, placing your hand over your heart as a gesture of respect.
+During the raising or lowering of the flag, or when the national anthem is played, it is customary to stand facing the flag with your hand over your heart.

 So, let’s get ready to celebrate!
-Wave those flags, show your patriotic spirit, and let the whole world know that we are proud to be Americans.
-From all of our Moors Boards and Staff, Happy 4th of July, everyone!
+Wave your flags, show your patriotic spirit, and let the world know how proud we are to be Americans.
+From all of our Moors Boards and Staff—Happy 4th of July, everyone!

 Comments are closed.